IAMconsortium/nomenclature/docs/api/nuts.rst

 .. note::

-   Only NUTS regions explicitly listed under ``definitions.region.nuts`` are present in the output.
+   Only NUTS regions explicitly listed under ``definitions.region.nuts`` are added to in the output.
 The :class:`NutsProcessor` always aggregates through all levels, but intermediate levels are **dropped** from the result unless they are listed in the configuration.
 In the example above, all three levels (NUTS1, NUTS2, NUTS3)